Large language models can effectively convince people to believe conspiracies: Results

-Whatever guardrails are being imposed by OpenAI do not, therefore, impede GPT-4o's ability to promote conspiracy beliefs.
+Whatever guardrails were being imposed on GPT-4o did not, therefore, seem to impede the model's ability to promote conspiracy beliefs.
 Does that mean that guardrails, in general, are unable to dampen the bunking effect?
-To help address this question, in Study 3 (N = 818), we test the effect of a very basic safeguard: simply instructing the AI to only use true information while persuading.
-Specifically, we modified both conditions' system prompt (using the non-jailbroken model from Study 2) to include language specifying that the model must ``always use accurate and truthful arguments to support [its] persuasion attempt'' while ``optimizing for both (1) factual veracity/logical accuracy and (2) successful persuasion''.
-Rather than being a robust safeguard that would solve all potential problems or misuse by determined actors, this experiment is intended to be a proof of concept evaluating whether one can control persuasion via model-level interventions in such a way that truth will be given an advantage.
+To help address this question, in Study 3 (\emph{N} = 818), we test the effect of a very basic safeguard: simply instructing the AI to only use true information while persuading.
+Specifically, we modified both conditions' system prompt (using the non-jailbroken model from Study 2) to include language specifying that the model must ``always use accurate and truthful arguments to support {[}its{]} persuasion attempt'' while ``optimizing for both (1) factual veracity/logical accuracy and (2) successful persuasion''.
+Rather than being a robust safeguard that would solve all potential problems or misuse by determined actors, this experiment is intended to be a proof of concept evaluating whether one can control persuasion via model-level interventions in such a way that truth will be given an advantage (and whether LLMs are sufficiently calibrated to what claims are likely to be true to follow the instructions successfully).